-SS: You’ve done various different voice works over the years.
-What was it like to voice a videogame character, and how do you go about defining the voice, and also the personality for an animated character?
+SS: You’ve done various voice works over the years.
+What was it like to voice a video game character and how do you go about defining the voice, as well as the personality, for an animated character?

 My part in all of this is to let the character live and express that life though my voice.
 I listen to every idea and add it to the Psychic Mill that has been operating within (that strange and mysterious place) and then get Timothy Patrick Miller out of the way completely so that only Admiral Dane responding to his own Life and Drama comes through.
 His very name expresses it…DANE.

-As I let my imagination work its magic very quickly an updated Viking Warrior Chieftan emerges sailing the raging seas of space and he has dangerous and terrible tasks to struggle with.
+As I let my imagination work its magic, very quickly, an updated Viking Warrior Chieftain emerges sailing the raging seas of space and he has dangerous and terrible tasks to struggle with.
 He makes decisions that cost him the life of friends and comrades in arms.
 He feels each loss deeply as he fights on against overwhelming odds.
 He rejoices in each victory…and always he is in command…foes come from every side yet still he has trusted allies and some brilliant young heroes to deploy (Samus)